intestines

 What Is the Small Intestine?

-The longer of your two intestines, your small intestine is between twenty and thirty feet long and absorbs most of your food.
+The longer of your two intestines, your small intestine is between 20 and 30 feet long and absorbs most of your food.
 There are three major sections of your small intestine which include:

 What Is the Large Intestine?

 After passing through your small intestine, food then moves to the large intestine.
+The large intestine actually surrounds much of the gastrointestinal tract and covers the outer perimeter of your abdomen.
 Around five feet long, the large intestine absorbs salts and liquid left over from the digestive process.

 Most nutrients are already absorbed by the time food enters your large intestine.
 Some substances are left over, including: